Statewide 2013 STAR and CAHSEE Data Corrections

 CALPADS LEA Administrators

 Starting with the 2012–13 accountability reporting cycle, all demographic and program data (e.g., race/ethnicity, students with disabilities (SWD) status, English learner (EL) status, participation in the National School Lunch Program (NSLP), parent education level) will be extracted from the California Longitudinal Pupil Achievement Data System Operational Data Store (CALPADS ODS) for use in accountability reports.
 In prior years, these data were obtained from the Standardized Testing and Reporting (STAR) and California High School Exit Examination (CAHSEE) student answer documents.
 As a result, the 2013 STAR and CAHSEE demographic and program data corrections should be made through CALPADS ODS.
-Additional information regarding the use of CALPADS data is provided in the API Information Guide on the API Web page at http://www.cde.ca.gov/ta/ac/ap/documents/infoguide13.pdf.
+Additional information regarding the use of CALPADS data is provided in the 2012–13 Academic Performance Index Reports Information Guide [http://www.cde.ca.gov/ta/ac/ap/documents/infoguide13.pdf] (PDF) on the API Web page.

 The CDE will provide districts with a data file that displays the differences between student demographics and programs reported on the student answer document and CALPADS for both STAR and CAHSEE in early September.
 This will assist districts in identifying data corrections that may be needed in CALPADS.
 Additionally, corrections may be needed to other data (such as statewide student identifiers or fields specific to the testing administration process).
 Those corrections will need to be made through Educational Testing Service (ETS).
 ETS will be providing information on that data correction process in the near future.